loopbackio/loopback-next/docs/site/Context.md

 ## Context events

-The `Context` emits the following events:
+An instance of `Context` can emit the following events:

 - `bind`: Emitted when a new binding is added to the context.
   - binding: the newly added binding object